RedHatProductSecurity/component-registry/docs/user_guide.md

 pkg:generic/github.com/3scale/apicast-operator
 ```

-The types available to filter results on can be found in the openapi schema:
+The types available to filter results on can be found in the openapi schema.
+These types are subject to change in future versions.

 ```bash
 curl -s https://{CORGI_HOST}/api/v1/schema?format=json | jq '.paths[] | .get | select(.operationId == "v1_components_list") | .parameters[] | select(.name == "type")'